Helping You after a Lawrenceville Construction-Related Injury

 Additionally, if an accident involving a piece of malfunctioning construction equipment injured you, you may file a legal claim against a careless, reckless, or negligent third party, such as an equipment manufacturer.

 If you were in a construction accident, you are not alone.
-The experienced Lawrenceville personal injury lawyer at Brauns Law Accident Injury Firm can assist you in making a claim for workers’ compensation benefits or filing a negligence claim against an at-fault party.
+The experienced Lawrenceville Construction Accident Lawyers at Brauns Law Accident Injury Firm can assist you in making a claim for workers’ compensation benefits or filing a negligence claim against an at-fault party.
 We make it our top priority to help you obtain the maximum benefits and monetary compensation available to you in your case.
 Give us a call today to learn more about how we can assist you in pursuing fair and just monetary compensation for your construction accident injuries.

 Common Injuries from Construction Accidents